Birational rigidity of orbifold degree 2 del Pezzo fibrations

-\begin{Lemma} All the varieties $X_I$ satisfy the generality conditions of the Main Theorem. \end{Lemma} \begin{proof} The maps $\varphi_I$ are compositions of maps $\varphi_i$, where the map $\varphi_i$ is an involution of the analytical neighbourhod of the fiber containing $Q_i$.
-Thus the fibers, containing singularities on $X_I$ are isomorphic to the fibers containing singularities on $X$ and therefore satisfy the generality conditions. \end{proof}
+\begin{Lemma} All the varieties $X_I$ satisfy the generality conditions in the Main Theorem. \end{Lemma} \begin{proof} The maps $\varphi_I$ are compositions of maps $\varphi_i$, where the map $\varphi_i$ is a birational involution of the analytical neighbourhood of the fibre containing $Q_i$.
+Thus the fibres, containing singularities on $X_I$ are isomorphic to the fibres containing singularities on $X$.
+Note that quasi-smoothness of $X_I$ can be checked explicitly.
+The ambient space is singular along the surface $\{x=y=z=0\}$, which is a $\mathbb{P}(2,2)$-bundle over $\mathbb{P}^1$.
+This is cut out by $X$ at the solutions to $sw=(\prod_{i \in I} l_i)s - (\prod_{j \not\in I} l_j) w=0\}$, which is a finite set of points.
+Locally near each singular point $s$ or $w$, as well as a local parameter in the base, appears as linear term (because $l_i$'s are distinct), hence can be eliminated so that the analytic type of singularity at each point is $\frac{1}{2}(1,1,1)$.
+There are no other singularities by the generality assumptions on $X$. \end{proof}